Market Harborough Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Market Harborough Building Society’s changes.
-Even though utilising the software is not a condition for acceptance on the Market Harborough Building Society panel, demonstrating you can stay up to date with Market Harborough Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel status.
+This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Market Harborough Building Society’s changes.
+Notwithstanding that utilising this technology is not a prerequisite for Market Harborough Building Society , demonstrating you can stay up to date with Market Harborough Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

-The software generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+The system generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Market Harborough Building Society

 Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Market Harborough Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes